-In terms of the semantic contribution of co-text emoji, like co-speech gestures, these are argued to trigger cosuppositional inferences.
-These inferences are observed to project from embedded environments such as the scope of modals, questions, negation, and quantifiers, just like standard presuppositions.
-Thus the LIFT-WEIGHT emoji 🖫 in (14a) provides information about Paige's workout, and this inference about liftweighting persists in the embedded environments in (14b) through (14e).
+the scope of modals, questions, negation, and quantifiers, just like standard presuppositions.
+Thus the LIFT-WEIGHT emoji in (14a) provides information about Paige's workout, and this inference about lift-weighting persists in the embedded environments in (14b) through (14e).

-- (14) Examples of cosuppositional inferences - Paige worked out today 🟋 - → If Paige worked out today, it involved lifting weights - Modal: Paige might work out today 🟋 b. - → If Paige works out today, it will involve weightlifting - Question: Did Paige work out today? c. - → If Paige worked out today, it involved weightlifting - Negation: Paige did not work out today 🟋 d. - → If Paige had worked out today, it would have involved weightlifting - Quantifier: None of the students worked out today \(\) e. - → For each of the students, if they had worked out, it would have involved weightlifting
+- (14) Examples of cosuppositional inferences - a.
+Paige worked out today 💥 - → If Paige worked out today, it involved lifting weights - b.
+Modals: Paige might work out today 🟋 - → If Paige works out today, it will involve weightlifting - c.
+Questions: Did Paige work out today? 🟋 - → If Paige worked out today, it involved weightlifting - d.
+Negation: Paige did not work out today 🟋 - → If Paige had worked out today, it would have involved weightlifting - e.
+Quantifiers: None of the students worked out today - → For each of the students, if they had worked out, it would have involved weightlifting

-Next, consider pro-text emoji, which are the equivalent of pro-speech gestures within the typology.
+2.2 Pro-text emoji

 Similarly to how pro-speech gestures can fully replace spoken words, emoji symbols can fully replace a word or phrase, as in the examples Pierini (2021) provides from Twitter: